shaamssz/Customer-Churn-Analysis---Databel-Telecom/README.md

 customer-churn-analysis/
 │
 ├── data/
-│   ├── raw/                  # 1_1_data_preparation.xlsx — original unmodified source
+│   ├── raw/                  # 1_1_data_preparation.xlsx (original source file)
-│   └── processed/            # Customer_Churn_Analysis_.xlsx — cleaned and enriched workbook
+│   └── processed/            # Customer_Churn_Analysis_.xlsx (cleaned and analyzed workbook)
 │
-├── visuals/                  # Exported charts and dashboard │
+├── visuals/                  # Exported charts and dashboard screenshots │
 └── README.md                 # You are here
 ```

-> ⚠️ *The raw file (`raw_dataset.xlsx`) is kept unmodified as the source of truth.
-All cleaning, enrichment, and analysis was performed in the separate processed workbook.*
+> The raw file stays untouched as the source of truth.
+All cleaning and analysis happened in the processed workbook.

 ---

 ## 5. Data Workflow

 ```
-[Databel Aggregate Dataset — Excel]
+[Databel Dataset (Excel)]
             ↓
-[Data Cleaning & Column Enrichment in Excel]
+[Cleaning & Column Enrichment in Excel]
             ↓
-[PivotTable Construction across key dimensions]
+[PivotTables across key dimensions]
             ↓
 [Calculated Metrics (Churn Rate %, grouped fields)]
             ↓
-[Overview Dashboard — summary KPIs + state-level churn table]
+[Overview Dashboard: KPIs + state-level churn table]
 ```

-1. **Source:** Pre-aggregated customer data provided as an Excel workbook.
-Each row represents a unique combination of customer attributes (state, age group, contract type, plan type, etc.) with counts of total and churned customers.
+1. **Source:** Pre-aggregated customer data in an Excel workbook.
+Each row is a unique combination of customer attributes (state, age group, contract type, plan type) with counts of total and churned customers.
-2. **Ingestion:** Opened directly in Excel; no external connection or import required.
+2. **Ingestion:** Opened directly in Excel.
+No external connection or import was needed.
-3. **Cleaning:** Added a `Demographics` grouping column (Under 30 / Senior / Other); added `Grouped Consumption` field bucketing average monthly GB download into `Less than 5 GB`, `Between 5 and 10 GB`, and `10 or more GB`.
+3. **Cleaning:** Added a `Demographics` column grouping customers into Under 30, Senior, or Other.
+Added a `Grouped Consumption` field that buckets average monthly GB download into `Less than 5 GB`, `Between 5 and 10 GB`, and `10 or more GB`.
-4. **Transformation:** Created PivotTables on the `Customer Pivots` sheet to aggregate churn counts and calculate churn rates across multiple dimensions.
-Used `GETPIVOTDATA` to pull headline KPIs into the Overview dashboard.
+4. **Transformation:** Built PivotTables on the `Customer Pivots` sheet to total up churn counts and work out churn rates across each dimension.
+Used `GETPIVOTDATA` to pull the headline KPIs into the Overview dashboard.
-5. **Analysis:** Compared churn rates by contract type, age group, international plan status, state, data consumption tier, and unlimited plan subscription.
-Cross-tabulated churn rate against unlimited plan flag and consumption bucket.
+5. **Analysis:** Compared churn rates by contract type, age group, international plan status, state, data consumption tier, and unlimited plan status.
+Cross-tabulated churn against the unlimited plan flag and consumption bucket.
-6. **Output:** Summary dashboard (`Overview` sheet) with headline KPIs and a ranked state-level churn table for international plan subscribers.
-Detailed pivot analysis on `Churn Analysis` and `Customer Pivots` sheets.
+6. **Output:** A summary dashboard on the `Overview` sheet with the headline KPIs and a ranked state-level churn table for international plan subscribers.
+The detailed pivots live on the `Churn Analysis` and `Customer Pivots` sheets.

 ---